Return to Sender

 Approximately 6.5 million companion animals enter U.S. shelters as strays each year, the American SPCA reports.
 Yet only 10 percent are reunited with their owners.

 Ensuring your pet has your contact information—on a tag attached to or information printed on a comfortable collar—is the fastest way to bring your lost animal home.
 If the dog I chased down had a tag with a phone number (or several numbers) and a home address, I could have returned her immediately.
 No middleman involved—the unfamiliar, often stressful environment of a shelter, veterinary office or stranger’s house would have been avoided.

-“The primary benefit of a microchip is the fact that once implanted it cannot get lost, torn off or taken off the collar like an identification tag can,” says David Dickinson, director of Sacramento County’s Bradshaw Animal Shelter.
-“If the owner keeps contact information current by reporting any changes to the address or contact numbers, the animal has a much better chance of being reunited if it gets lost.”
+“The primary benefit of a microchip is that once implanted it cannot get lost, torn off or taken off the collar like an identification tag can,” says David Dickinson, director of Sacramento County’s Bradshaw Animal Shelter.
+“If the owner keeps contact information current by reporting any changes to address or contact numbers, the animal will have a much better chance of being reunited if it gets lost.”

-When the scanner is passed over an animal, the microchip’s unique ID number is displayed.
+When a scanner is passed over the animal, the microchip’s unique ID number is displayed.
 Think of it as your pet’s Social Security Number.
 Standard practice by shelters and rescue groups is to scan all incoming pets for microchips.
 If one is detected, staff will contact the microchip company to determine who registered the ID number.